 news MCBC 3 Gaps Initiative

-The Marin County Bicycle Coalition 3 Gaps Trail Initiative is focused on closing three of the biggest gaps in Marin’s trail network.
+The Marin County Bicycle Coalition 3 Gaps Trail Initiative is focused on closing three of the biggest gaps in Marin’s trail network, which will create a car-free bicycle trail route from the Golden Gate Bridge to Point Reyes!
 To experience the full bounty of Marin’s parklands, bicyclists are currently forced to use narrow paved roads with no shoulders and fast moving vehicular traffic.
 The 3 Gap Initiative seeks to change that.

 Many people choose off-road bicycling specifically to avoid motor vehicle traffic and the fear of being struck by a car.
 Consequently, most mountain bikers report a diminished experience when doing a ride of any real distance in Marin, due to the need to ride roads to connect trails.
 This is the reality for bicyclists that want to ride from GGNRA to Mt.
 Tamalpais State Park, and from Mt.
 Tamalpais State Park to the Marin Water District watershed.